Atari 2600 homebrew: History

-The next year, Harry Dodgson released the first hobbyist-produced cartridge: 7800/2600 Monitor Cartridge.
-It is a development tool that, after attempting to get Atari interested Dodgson decided to manufacture on his own.
-He purchased a batch of Atari 7800 Hat Trick games at Big Lots for a dollar or less each and cannibalized the parts.
-He advertised the cartridge on Usenet and in a catalog for game seller Video 61, ultimately selling around 25 copies.
+The next year, Harry Dodgson released the first hobbyist-produced cartridge: the 7800/2600 Monitor Cartridge, a development tool to help people program their own games.
+Dodgson offered the software to Atari, which they rejected.
+He decided to manufacture it on his own by cannibalizing Atari 7800 Hat Trick cartridges, which he bought on closeout from Big Lots for a dollar or less each.
+Dodgson advertised the cartridge on Usenet and in a catalog for game seller Video 61, ultimately selling around 25 copies.